Lectures on AKSZ Sigma Models for Physicists: Examples of QP-Manifolds

-There is an another equivalent definition of the Courant algebroid \cite{Kos2}, which is more closed to construction from a QP manifold. \begin{definition} Let $E$ be a vector bundle over $M$ equipped with a pseudo-Euclidean metric $(-,-)$, a bundle map $\rho:E \longrightarrow TM$ and a binary bracket $[-,-]_{D}$ on $\Gamma (E)$.
-The bundle is called the Courant algebroid if the three conditions are satisfied,
+There is an equivalent definition of the Courant algebroid \cite{Kos2}, and it is closer to the construction from a QP-manifold. \begin{definition} Let $E$ be a vector bundle over $M$ that is equipped with a pseudo-Euclidean metric $(-,-)$, a bundle map $\rho:E \longrightarrow TM$, and a binary bracket $[-,-]_{D}$ on $\Gamma (E)$.
+The bundle is called the Courant algebroid if the following three conditions are satisfied: